Home Program 2020-2021 Reopening

-As detailed in the link above, we are finalizing plans for three possible learning scenarios next year, and are prioritizing student and teacher health and safety alongside a commitment to in-person learning.
+Meanwhile we have plans in place to support multiple learning scenarios next year (see below), including a return to campus that prioritizes student and teacher health and safety.
 We anticipate utilizing our expansive campus and grounds to support outdoor learning spaces as much as possible.
 Investments have been made to our facilities to support health and safety, including additional sinks and hand sanitizing stations, touchless faucets, disinfecting protocols and tools, and improvements to reconfigure spaces in order to maximize physical distancing.

 2020-2021 Learning Scenarios

 Progressive education is child-centered, inquiry-led, and relationship-based.
 Students learn by doing and are encouraged by expert teachers to follow their own curiosity to build personal connections to their learning.
 While acknowledging and prioritizing these core elements, Park Day School recognizes that even the best distance learning program cannot replace the invaluable in-person social interactions and relationships that occur naturally among students and teachers.
 Forging personal connections in creative new ways remains a high priority of our program, even as we connect from afar.